rust-lang/book/nostarch/chapter03.md

 }
 ```

-Save and run the program using `cargo run`, and you should receive an error
+Save and run the program using `cargo run`: you should receive an error
-message, as in this output:
+message, as shown in this output:

 ```bash
 $ cargo run